 Using the best practices described in this post, you can come up with attractive headlines and help boost your traffic.

 We hope you liked our article on how to create a killer title tag for SEO.
-You can also go through our guide on the most important Google Analytics metrics every business should track.
+You can also go through our guide on the Top 11 Important Google Analytics Metrics to Track.